Teboho Mokoena (soccer, born 1974)

 Teboho Patrick Mokoena /ˌmɒkoʊˈɛnə/ (born 10 July 1974 in Thokoza, Gauteng) is a South African association football player.
 He last played as a midfielder for Mpumalanga Black Aces F.C.

 Career

-Teboho is resisting the temptation of giving up on football by keeping fit in the amateur ranks.
-It is now more than two months since Bidvest Wits chose not to renew the 34-year-old's contract and Mokoena says he still wants to keep his fitness level up to a competitive standard.
+Teboho is resisting the temptation to give up on football by staying fit in the amateur ranks.
+It has been over two months since Bidvest Wits chose not to renew the 34-year-old's contract, and Mokoena states he still wants to maintain his fitness at a competitive level.